XHCOC-FM

-XHCOC-FM is a radio station on 99.7 FM in Colima, Colima.
-The station is owned by Grupo ACIR and carries its Exa FM pop music format.
+XHCOC-FM is a radio station on 99.7 FM in Colima, Colima, Mexico.
+The station is owned by Grupo ACIR but not operated by ACIR; it is instead a franchise of the Exa FM pop music format from MVS Radio.

 History

 XHCOC began as XECOC-AM 1430, with a concession awarded to Radio Creatividad, S.A., on October 11, 1993.
 It was sold to Grupo ACIR in 1998 and migrated to FM in 2011.

+Grupo ACIR ceased operating XHCOC-FM in March 2023, with the new operators taking on the Exa FM pop format.